Thursday, 22 November 2018

 Another is a very long one along the lines of what is seen for (4) above: Bron folen løyper lett / Mæ dæ rigner å dæ blæs / Nora under fjöllo / Inne under hello / Der leikar dei (The brown horse runs easily / It rains and it blows / In the north under the fells / In under the rocks / They are playing).

 Another is along the lines of: Ti lil lil haugen min / Di dansar så lett gjenom lunden.
-Of course the second line here (they dance so easily through the woods) is very similar to the (single) omkväde line typically used in Sir Olof and the Elves as I discussed earlier on this blog.
+Of course the second line here (they dance so easily through the woods) is very similar to the (single) omkväde line typically used in the ballad Sir Olof and the Elves, which I described earlier on this blog.

 Recordings